 Republican lawmakers list a wide range of grievances with standards — and some that have nothing to do with the Idaho Core Standards, which address only math and English language arts.
 Some have said the standards should be friendlier to industries such as mining and should promote American culture and exceptionalism, the Idaho Capital Sun reported.
 Others have said science standards should emphasize advantages of fossil fuel-based power in classroom discussions of climate change.
-Some have taken issue with assigned literature — which falls under curriculum, which is controlled not by the state, but by school districts, not the state.
+Some have taken issue with assigned literature — which falls under curriculum, which is controlled by school districts, not the state.

 ‘Consistency and stability’

 Competing grievances split would-be reformers on how to make revisions.
 But people are also divided on whether change is needed at all.

 Garden City Democratic Rep. John McCrostie, like Thayn, was on one of the review committees that helped rewrite the standards.
 After two summers of work, the high school music teacher said he is “still OK with the original standards that we’ve had.”

 McCrostie is waiting to hear from education professionals during the session before making hard judgements about the rewritten standards, though, and he said the updates appear to have made state standards more concise.

 But the Democrat’s hesitation to make changes is neither new nor unique.